On Logical Extrapolation for Mazes with Recurrent and Implicit Networks

+Here again $\Theta = \{\Theta_1,\Theta_2\}$ refers collectively to the parameters of the networks $T_{\Theta_1}$ and $P_{\Theta_2}$ and $d$ is the input feature, while $u_\star$ represents a fixed point of $T_\Theta$.
+These networks can be interpreted as infinite-depth weight-tied input-injected recurrent neural networks~\citep{el2021implicit, bai2019deep, winston2020monotone, fung2024generalization}.
 Unlike traditional networks, INN outputs are not defined by a fixed number of computations but rather by an implicit condition.
 INNs have been applied to domains as diverse as image classification \citep{bai2020multiscale}, inverse problems \citep{gilton2021deep, Yin2022Learning, liu2022online, heaton2021feasibility, heaton2023explainable}, optical flow estimation \citep{bai2022deep}, game theory \citep{mckenzie2024three}, and decision-focused learning~\citep{mckenzie2024differentiating}.
-In principle, INNs are naturally suited for logical extrapolation, as they are not defined via an explicit cascade of layers, but rather by an implicit, fixed-point, condition.
-This condition can be viewed as specifying when the problem is considered solved.
-Key to logical extrapolation is that this characterization of ``solving a problem'' is always the same, regardless of the difficulty of the problem at hand.
+In principle, INNs are naturally suited for logical extrapolation tasks for which solutions can be characterized by a fixed point condition.
+Key to logical extrapolation is that this characterization is always the same, regardless of the difficulty of the problem at hand.